jonathanStrange0/zapier_sa_assessment/Questions.md

 ### 4. Build a Custom Zapier App Integration
 The [Zapier developer platform](https://docs.zapier.com/platform/home) allows businesses to build custom integrations into Zapier to allow access to their apps.
 These app integrations can be public or private, and you can define the authentication, triggers, searches, and actions a Zap may use to interact with your app.

-This approach allows you to tailor the app integration as needed and build multi-step logic where necessary inside your Zap.
+This approach allows you to tailor the app integration as needed and build multi-step logic inside your Zap where necessary.
 Of course, you will also need to become familiar with the developer platform if you are not already, and it may be overkill for what you are trying to accomplish.

 ---

-Given the number of ways to achieve your goal and the potentially tricky integration here, I would love to get on a call to discuss your options and intended outcomes.
-Could you provide some availability where you'd be free to discuss your challenges here?
+Given the number of ways to achieve your goal and the potentially tricky integration here, I would love to discuss your options and intended outcomes.
+Please let me know your availability to discuss your challenges, and I'll schedule a call.

 I hope you have a great week!
 I look forward to speaking with you soon.